-English is complicated but fortunately, on the whole, there is method to the madness, and children can be taught strategies for reading and spelling the majority of words, while needing to understand that some words simply need to be remembered because they don’t follow the general rules.
+English may be complicated but, on the whole, there is method to the madness, and children can be taught strategies for reading and spelling the majority of words while understanding that some words (tricky words) simply need to be remembered.

 The government now favours ‘synthetic phonics’ for teaching primary school children to spell.
 The method teaches children how spoken words are composed of sounds called ‘phonemes’ (e.g. “sh” or “oo”), and how the letters in words correspond to these phonemes.
 To spell a word, children are instructed to identify all the phonemes in a word and use these to spell out or ‘make’ the word.
 Irregular words are referred to as ‘tricky words’, ‘sight words’ or ‘camera words’ because children are taught that they do not follow the usual rules but need to be remembered by sight, like a photo.

-According to the Department for Education, too many children are not achieving a firm foundation in grammar, punctuation and spelling at the end of Key Stage 2.
-The English grammar, punctuation and spelling test, and the focus on phonics, is designed to address this, although opponents, including the former Children’s Laureate Michael Rosen, argue that the tests and phonics-intensive teaching may backfire by reducing children’s enjoyment of reading.
+The Department for Education had been concerned that many children weren’t achieving a firm foundation in grammar, punctuation and spelling by the end of Key Stage 2.
+The English grammar, punctuation and spelling test, and the focus on phonics, was designed to address this – although opponents, including the former Children’s Laureate Michael Rosen, have argued that tests and phonics-intensive teaching may backfire by reducing children’s enjoyment of reading.

 Home-School Tutoring’s literacy tutors understand that, while targets need to be met, learning should always be enjoyable, and learning to spell is no different.
-The phonics approach to reading and spelling does not have to preclude fun—in fact, using phonics to spell out nonsense words can be great fun in a supportive and non-pressurised environment, especially when combined with other interesting reading and writing activities.
+Our teachers make sure that the phonics approach to reading and spelling is still enjoyable by having fun with nonsense words and making sure pupils never feel pressured.

 Our literacy tutors have also worked with children and adults of all ages with dyslexia who have required additional support in learning to spell.

-Margaret Sweetland, the UK Proprietor of Home-School Tutoring, says: “Our home tutors have proven invaluable to many pupils, as well as a number of adults, who have needed some extra one-to-one attention and one-to-one attention to master spelling.”
+Margaret Sweetland, Director of Home-School Tutoring, says: “Our home tutors have helped pupils of all ages who’ve needed some extra one-to-one attention to master spelling.”

-Home-School Tutoring’s Area Advisors are available to provide free advice to parents considering home tutoring, and can match pupils with the literacy or English tutor best suited to their needs.
-Parents can find contact details for their local Area Advisor using the Tutor Search facility.
+Home-School Tutoring’s Area Advisors are happy to advise parents considering home tutoring, and can match pupils with a literacy or English tutor based near them.
+Parents can find contact details for their local Area Advisor via our Locations page.

 Teachers and specialists interested in joining Home-School Tutoring as a literacy or English tutor can find more information by visiting Become a Tutor.